New Law Can Help Those Accused of Crimes Access Police Officer Records to Help Them Win Their Case

 CONTACT CRIMINAL DEFENSE ATTORNEY WALLIN & KLARICH TODAY

 If you or a loved one has been accused of a crime there is no time to waste.
-For over 38 years Wallin & Klarich has defended our clients throughout Los Angeles County from police and prosecutor misconduct.
-Our attorneys will use all of our legal experience to fight for you tooth and nail.
+For over 40 years Wallin & Klarich has defended our clients throughout Los Angeles County from police and prosecutor misconduct.
+Our attorneys will use all of our legal experience to fight for your tooth and nail.

 With offices in Orange County, Riverside, San Bernardino, Los Angeles, San Diego, West Covina, Torrance, and Victorville, there is an experienced and skilled Wallin & Klarich criminal defense attorney available to help you no matter where you are located.